JayeshVegda/Flow.Launcher.Plugin.LaunchNow/README.md

 ---

 <p align="center">
-  🚀 <strong>Mega Web Search</strong> is a powerful Flow Launcher plugin that lets you open multiple websites at once using a single keyword.<br>
+  🚀 <strong>LaunchNow </strong> is a powerful Flow Launcher plugin that lets you open multiple websites at once using a single keyword.<br>
   Define search groups, customize your engines, and boost your productivity with one quick command.
 </p>